 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.

-Your doctor will ask you to give one or two samples of your semen after you have ejaculated 20 times following the operation.
+Your doctor will ask you to give 1 or 2 samples of your semen after you have ejaculated 20 times following the operation.
 The samples will be tested to find out if there are any sperm left.
+Use another method of contraception until your doctor tells you that the operation has been a success and you are sperm-free.

 For more on how this information was prepared, click here.